AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ## Visualization

 OCS visualization tools provide multiple options for viewing selected OCS stream data.
-The ability to observe stream data graphically can unlock trends, high points, or trouble spots.

 ### Trend

 The Visualization Trend feature converts data from one or more streams into graphical representations of data values collected over a custom-defined time period.
 Trend enables you to select one or more data streams in a selected namespace, specify a preset or custom time range, and then render a graphical depiction of those data value.
+The ability to observe stream data graphically can reveal trends, high points, or trouble spots.

 ![OCS](images/how-does-ocs-work/trend.jpg)